Coder-o-cloud/Coder-o-cloud/README.md

 ## 🧭 About Me

-I'm **Aritra Dutta**, a frontend-focused developer who enjoys turning ideas into clean, interactive and visually intentional digital experiences.
+I'm **Aritra Dutta**, a full-stack developer who enjoys building complete digital experiences — from polished interfaces and frontend logic to APIs, servers, databases and deployment.

 I enjoy the intersection of **design, logic and experimentation** — taking an empty screen and gradually turning it into something useful.

 ### Currently exploring

-- ⚡ JavaScript and modern frontend development
+- ⚡ Modern JavaScript and full-stack web development
-- ⚛️ React and reusable component architecture
+- ⚛️ React, reusable components and responsive UI
-- 🔗 APIs and full-stack workflows
+- 🔗 REST APIs, Node.js and Express
+- 🗄️ MongoDB and database-backed applications
 - 🎨 UI/UX, responsive design and accessibility
 - 🧠 Practical AI × Web experiments
-- 🚀 Turning personal projects into polished products
+- 🚀 Turning ideas into deployable products

 ### My development loop